 Founded in 1991, the Indiana Soybean Alliance (ISA) is a statewide organization that serves Indiana soybean farmers.
 The Secretary of the U.S. Department of Agriculture recognizes ISA as a Qualified State Soybean Board (QSSB).

-The Indiana Soybean Alliance manages the state’s soybean checkoff program, which funds research, promotion and educational programs that enhance soybean production and use.
-It also distributes industry information about Indiana livestock, biofuels, grain marketing, farm production and research, environmental programs, new use innovation, aquaculture and public affairs.
+The ISA manages the state’s soybean checkoff program, which funds research, promotion and educational programs that enhance soybean production and use.
+It also distributes industry information about Indiana livestock, bio-fuels, grain marketing, farm production and research, environmental programs, new use innovation, aquaculture and public affairs.
 The checkoff program is funded by Indiana soybean farmers.